 Montana State Revolving Fund Programs

-- Final 2012 Drinking Water and Water Pollution Control State Revolving Fund Intended Use Plan and Project Priority Lists
+- Current (2016) Drinking Water and Water Pollution Control State Revolving Fund Intended Use Plans and Project Priority Lists

 - DWSRF 2011 Report to the Governor

 The Montana Legislature established two State Revolving Fund (SFR) Loan Programs - one for water pollution control projects (wastewater and non-point source projects) and the other for drinking water projects.
 Both programs provide at or below market interest rate loans to eligible Montana entities.
-These programs are funded with capitalization grants from the U.S. Environmental Protection Agency and are matched by 20% with State issued general obligation bonds.
+These programs are funded with capitalization grants from the U.S. Environmental Protection Agency and are matched by 20 percent with state-issued general obligation bonds.
 Combined, these two sources of funds create the "state revolving fund" from which loans are made and borrower repayments revolve to provide loans for future infrastructure projects.